 Kitchen worktops can also become a family dumping ground for purses, handbags, wallets, school bags, keys, mobile phones and remote controls.
 All these bring their own germ collections to the kitchen.

 A kitchen chopping board can carry twice as much faecal bacteria from poo than the average toilet seat.

 Cross contamination is also a risk, so wash chopping boards thoroughly, especially after preparing raw meat, raw eggs or root vegetables with soil on them.
-Just a run through the dishwasher alone isn't enough to sanitise them.

 It's safest to use a separate chopping board exclusively for raw meat and poultry, to keep other foods free of contamination.